RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Experimental Results

 Our baselines (rows 1 and 2) use the original non-fine-tuned CodeLLaMA-7B, with the IR3xOR2 and IR4xOR2 code representations respectively.
 We computed the baseline performance for other representations, and these are the most effective way to prompt the non-fine-tuned model \cite{jiang2023impact}, making them the strongest possible baselines.

-Our results show that the IR3xOR2 baseline plausibly repairs 131 Defects4J v2 and 107 HumanEval-Java bugs.
-Moreover, it correctly repairs 52 Defects4J v2 and 71 HumanEval-Java bugs with patches that textually exactly match the developer-written ones.
-Furthermore, when considering AST match, it can repair 70 Defects4J v2 and 81 HumanEval-Java bugs with patches that are syntactically equal to the developer-written ones.
-Finally, when considering semantic match, the baseline can repair 83 Defects4J v2 and 103 HumanEval-Java bugs with patches that are semantically equivalent to the developer-written ones.
+Our results show that the IR3xOR2 baseline plausibly repairs 131 Defects4J v2, 107 HumanEval-Java bugs, \new{and 17 GitBug-Java bugs}.
+Moreover, it correctly repairs 52 Defects4J v2, 71 HumanEval-Java, \new{and 8 GitBug-Java} bugs with patches that textually exactly match the developer-written ones.
+Furthermore, when considering AST match, it can repair 70 Defects4J v2, 81 HumanEval-Java, \new{and 9 GitBug-Java} bugs with patches that are syntactically equal to the developer-written ones.
+Finally, when considering semantic match, the baseline can repair 83 Defects4J v2, 103 HumanEval-Java, \new{and 12 GitBug-Java} bugs with patches that are semantically equivalent to the developer-written ones.
 Those results show that CodeLLaMA-7B with the appropriate prompting is already a very strong model for program repair.

-The difference between the first baseline (row 1, IR3xOR2) and the second baseline (row 2, IR4xOR2) is that IR4 includes the original buggy code as a comment.
+The difference between the first baseline (row 1, IR3xOR2) and the second baseline (row 2, IR4xOR2) is that IR4 includes the buggy code as a comment.
 Despite this extra signal, the baseline model cannot make use of it effectively.
-Indeed, it achieves worse performance, correctly repairing 14 (69 vs. 83 of IR3xOR2) less Defects4J bugs and 12 (91 vs. 103) less HumanEval-Java bugs.
-This finding clearly shows that without any fine-tuning, inserting extra information into the representation such as the buggy code actually acts as noise.
+Indeed, it achieves worse performance, correctly repairing 14 (69 vs. 83 of IR3xOR2) less Defects4J bugs, 12 (91 vs. 103) less HumanEval-Java bugs, \new{and 1 (13 vs. 12) more GitBug-Java bug}.
+This finding clearly shows that without any fine-tuning, inserting extra information into the representation such as the buggy code can act as noise.

 The fine-tuned model's effectiveness depends on the code representations.
 First, we observe that the three code representation pairs that do not have access to fault localization (IR1xORX, rows 3 to 5) perform considerably worse than both the baseline and other code representations.
 These results show that fault localization signals are crucial for program repair.
 To that extent, all representations that simply use the full function as the input and ask to ``fix the bug'', can be considered too naive.
 Our work demonstrates that tailoring code representations with fault localization is a necessary step in the context of program repair.
-Recall that no pre-training objective has access to fault-localization signals, which means that fine-tuning is essential to build knowledge of fault localization signals.
+Recall that no pre-training objective has access to fault-localization signals, which means that fine-tuning is essential to build knowledge of fault-localization signals.